vijay-mobilearchitect/kotlin-recursion-factorial/README.md

 # kotlin-recursion-factorial

-Write a factorial function that takes a positive integer,  as a parameter and prints the result of N! ( N factorial).
+Write a factorial function in Kotlin that takes a positive integer,  as a parameter and prints the result of N! ( N factorial).

 import java.util.*

 fun factorial(n: Int): Int {
     return if (n > 1) {
         n * factorial(n-1)
     } else {